American record executive, producer and songwriter.

 Founder of the Funk/Soul/Disco labels Soul Train and Solar.

 Owner of Dick Griffey Productions and Cornelius-Griffey Entertainment Co..

 Born: November 16, 1938 in Nashville, Tennessee

-Died September 24, 2010
+Died: September 24, 2010 in Los Angeles, California.

 Initially a co-owner of a black nightclub in Los Angeles, Griffey moved into music producing and started Soul Train Recording Co. in a collaborative effort with Don Cornelius.
 In 1977, Griffey took sole control of their fledgling record company and renamed it Solar with groups as Shalamar, Klymaxx, Lakeside, Midnight Star, Carrie Lucas, Collage (3), Deele, The Dynasty, Sylvers and The Whispers.
 The label also introduced to the world Babyface, L.A.
 Reid, Jody Watley and Howard Hewett, among others.
 According to an article at Highbeam.com, Griffey entered the entertainment business in the mid-sixties when he discovered the key to business operation: “I started thinking how entertainers come and go, but business people are always here.”